basnijholt/nijho.lt/content/post/agentic-mobile-workflow/index.md

 ## 4. Layer 2: Blink Shell + Mosh for Durable Sessions

-Blink Shell is my daily driver on iOS because it supports real keyboard shortcuts, Face ID auth, and custom URL schemes for Shortcuts.
+Blink Shell is my daily driver on iOS because it pairs beautifully with Mosh and has solid keyboard ergonomics (external keyboards, sane modifiers, and reliable shortcuts).

 - I launch sessions using `mosh bas@nixos-builder -- zellij attach -c phone`.
 - Mosh smooths over spotty LTE and keeps my session alive when the phone sleeps.
-- Blink exposes a URL scheme that my custom Shortcut (tied into **agent-cli**) calls into, so I can fire the "Dictate to clipboard" workflow without leaving the terminal.

 If you have ever lost a long REPL session to a dropped train tunnel, Mosh feels like magic.